makeomatic/ms-files-transport/README.md

 ## Methods

-### Init(provider)

-provider extends AbstractFileTransferer and creates bucket if it does not exist

 ### initResumableUpload(metadata)

 Initiates resumable upload - could either be a multipart upload for amazon, or a real resumable upload with gce, etc.